balchua/humpback/README.md

 *Any Pod Status, that results to other than `Successful` will be returned as an error i.e. `exit(1)`*

+## Cleanup

+The controller will automatically delete the pod, as soon as it completes or failed.
+The pod logs are tailed to the console.

 ## Limitations

 The command to run will not be able to interpolate any environment variables defined at the Container `args`.